DeepLearnI/atlas-ce-docs/docs/api_docs/sources/gui.md

  4. Error, a red circle with a white exclamation mark

-> NOTE: If you get an error state, you can check the logs of a job at any point with the CLI [TODO]().
+> NOTE: If you get an error state, you can check the logs of a job at any point using the `foundations get logs` CLI command.

 **Launched** gives a recorded time of when the job launched.